troysalt/troysalt.github.io/_posts/QGIS_ChromeOS.md

 You'll notice the 3.4.4+14, if you see a different version, something went wrong.
 This is the version of QGIS in the repository, and is the latest Long Term Release (LTR).

 Note that there is a newer version of QGIS (3.10.X).
 My guess is that the latest version is on the Debain 10 (buster) repository.
-Perhaps when ChromeOS is updated to Debian 10 (buster),
+Perhaps when ChromeOS is updated to Debian 10 (buster), we'll be able to update to the latest release.

+Enjoy!

+Please
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDI1NDUwNTYsLTE3MzUxMjE0NjgsLT
-EyMzA5NDQxODYsLTEyNDU0OTQ1NDBdfQ==
+eyJoaXN0b3J5IjpbLTg3OTAwOTkxMCwtMTczNTEyMTQ2OCwtMT
+IzMDk0NDE4NiwtMTI0NTQ5NDU0MF19
 -->